 As a place to visit, most of the action in Darwin actually happens outside the city in Litchfield and Kakadu Parks.
 Tourists tend to come in for a few days, spend most of their time in the parks, and then leave again.
 Those who stay longer get hospitality jobs or end up working on farms and ranches.
 Backpacker labor makes this city function.
 It also keeps the city young, so there is a vibrant nightlife.
 But for those that want to stay in the city, what is there to really see?

 Well, a few things.

-For history buffs, you can spend a good half-day walking around visiting the historic sites.
-Darwin was attacked during World War II over 100 times and the famous Christmas day Cyclone Tracy left the town devastated.
-These disasters not only created a lot of history but allowed for a lot of rebuilding and modernization that is so prominent in the city.
+For history buffs, you can spend a good half-day walking around and visiting the historic sites.
+Darwin was attacked during World War II over 100 times, and the famous Christmas Day cyclone Tracy left the town devastated.
+These disasters not only created a lot of history but allowed for a lot of rebuilding and the modernization that is so prominent in the city.

 Several buildings incorporate older buildings into them.
 You’ll identify many of the old buildings by their sandstone walls.
 (Or by the fact that they are half-destroyed ruins in the middle of a park.)
 The area by Parliament has most of these old buildings.